arakis/multi-ssh/README.md

 ## License

-This project is open source.
+This project is open source under the MIT license.
 Please feel free to use, modify, and distribute it.
-(Consider adding a specific license like MIT if desired).